 - Small risk of infection after it’s been fitted.
 This may occur when harmless bacteria normally found in vagina are pushed inside the womb.
-You’ll know it’s infected if you have unusual discharge, there’s a strong smell, or you develop a high temperature or chills.
+Contact your doctor if you are worried you have an infection or experience unusual discharge, abdominal pain, or you develop a high temperature or chills

-- Around 1 in 20 coils can fall out or be pushed out by the womb; this is most common in the first few weeks of getting it fitted, or during a period.
-If this happens, head to your doctor or nurse to get a check-up.
+- Around 1 in 20 coils can fall out or be pushed out by the womb; this is most common in the first few weeks after getting it fitted, or during a period.
+If this happens, you are not protected from pregnancy and will need to use another form of contraception

-- If the coil doesn’t work and you get pregnant, there’s also a small increased risk of ectopic pregnancy – when the egg implants outside the womb, normally the fallopian tubes.
+- If the coil doesn’t work and you get pregnant (which is very unlikely as the coil is more than 99% effective), there’s also a small increased risk of ectopic pregnancy – when the fertilised egg implants outside the womb, normally in the fallopian tubes.
 However, the overall risk of ectopic pregnancy is less in women using a coil than in women using no contraception at all.

 - Very occasionally the threads get lost.
 This happens to about 1 in 100 women, and is more commonly caused by the threads being pulled up inside into the cervix.
 They may notice this when you go to have the coil removed, and sometimes the threads can reappear naturally.

-- Even more occasionally (1 in 1000 chance) the coil goes through the wall of the womb into the abdomen.
-This is called ‘perforation’ and it this happens; they can remove the coil via surgery.
+- Even more occasionally (1 in 1000 chance) the coil may damage the wall of the womb.
+This is called ‘perforation’ and if this happens you won’t be protected against pregnancy and occasionally the coil will need to be removed by surgery.

 Who should use the IUD?

-- Females that want a contraception that is long lasting
+- want a contraception that is long lasting

 Who shouldn’t use the IUD?

-- Females that have an untreated STI or pelvic infection
+- have an untreated STI or pelvic infection

-- Females that have problems with their womb or cervix
+- have anatomical problems with their womb or cervix

-- Women that have unexplained bleeding between periods or after sex
+- have unexplained bleeding between periods or after sex

 Where can I get the IUD?